jaanus/PlainOAuth/README.md

 ### November 27, 2011

 * Created a top-level UI that supports more than just Twitter.
 Implemented Twitter OAuth as a child of the parent UI.
+* Incomplete Foursquare implementation.
+Loads the login UI but does not process the results yet.

 ### November 13, 2011